MeteoSwiss/meteodata-lab/CONTRIBUTING.md

 ## Managing dependencies

-Icon Data Processing Incubator uses [Conda](https://docs.conda.io/en/latest/) to manage dependencies.
+meteodata-lab uses [Conda](https://docs.conda.io/en/latest/) to manage dependencies.
 (Also check out [Mamba](https://mamba.readthedocs.io/en/latest/) if you like your package installations fast.)
 Dependencies are specified in YAML files, of which there are two:

 - `requirements/requirements.yaml`: Top-level runtime and development dependencies with minimal version restrictions (typically a minimum version or a version range); kept manually.
 - `requirements/environment.yaml`: Full tree of runtime and development dependencies with fully specified ('pinned') version numbers; created with `conda env export`.